-- Question 6.2 A facility does not generate hazardous waste at a uniform rate.
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 28 Question 6.2 A facility does not generate hazardous waste at a uniform rate.
 Some months they produce large quantity amounts of waste (i.e., 1,000 kilograms of hazardous waste, or one kilogram of acutely hazardous waste) while in other months they generate SQG amounts.
-Is this "episodic generator" subject to the Subpart CC regulations? - Answer 6.2 Episodic generators are subject to Subpart CC, even during the months in which they produce small quantities of waste.
+Is this "episodic generator" subject to the Subpart CC regulations?

+Answer 6.2 Episodic generators are subject to Subpart CC, even during the months in which they produce small quantities of waste.
 If any of a facility's hazardous waste is managed under the LQG regulations, all of the hazardous waste is subject to applicable Subpart CC regulations.
 Question 6.3 How does Subpart CC affect satellite accumulation areas?
 Answer 6.3 Subpart CC does not apply to satellite accumulation areas.
 EPA decided not to subject satellite accumulation containers to the air emission control requirements because of their widespread use by manufacturing process owners/operators to collect small quantities of as-generated hazardous waste, and their integrated use with manufacturing operations (59 FR 62896, 62910; December 6, 1994).

-7.0 TANK STANDARDS

-The Subpart CC regulations require owners/operators of TSDFs and LQGs to control organic air emissions from tanks managing hazardous waste with an average volatile organic concentration of greater than or equal to 500 ppmw at the point of waste origination.
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 29 7.0 TANK STANDARDS General Information The Subpart CC regulations require owners/operators of TSDFs and LQGs to control organic air emissions from tanks managing hazardous waste with an average volatile organic concentration of greater than or equal to 500 ppmw at the point of waste origination.
 There are two regulatory classes of tanks, Level 1 and Level 2.
-Level 1 tanks are those tanks that meet maximum vapor pressure limits based on design capacity, are not heated above the temperature at which the maximum vapor pressure was determined, and are not units in which stabilization is conducted.
-Level 2 tanks are those tanks that either do not meet the Level 1 tank criteria, or that the owner/operator has chosen to not operate using Level 1 tank criteria.
+Level 1 tanks are those tanks that meet maximum vapor pressure limits based on design capacity, are not heated above the temperature at which the maximum vapor pressure was determined, and are not units in which waste stabilization is conducted.
+Level 2 tanks are those tanks that either do not meet the Level 1 tank criteria, or that the owner/operator has chosen to operate using Level 2 tank criteria.
 A Level 1 tank must be operated with a fixed roof that forms a continuous barrier over all hazardous waste stored in the tank.
-All openings in the fixed roof must be either equipped with a closure device or connected by a closed-vent system to a control device (§265.1085(c)).
+All openings in the fixed roof must be either equipped with a closure device or connected by a closed-vent system to a control device $(\S265.1085(c))$.
 Level 2 tanks have several different options for compliance with the Subpart CC standards.
 They may be equipped with either a fixed roof and an internal floating roof, an external floating roof, or a cover vented through a closed-vent system to a control device.
 Level 2 tanks may also be pressure tanks that are operated in a closed system, with no detectable emissions at any time.
 Finally, Level 2 tanks may be located inside a permanent total enclosure that is vented through a closed-vent system to an enclosed combustion control device (§265.1085(d)).